 Tom Venuto, author of Burn the Fat, Feed the Muscle

 I’m giving away 3 hardcover copies of Burn the Fat, Feed the Muscle, personally signed and shipped anywhere in the world.
 I’m also giving away 2 copies of the Burn the Fat, Feed the Muscle audiobook, either on downloadable MP3s or shipped to you on CD.
-The winners will be chosen at random for leaving a comment here on the blog below before Friday, October 2nd and announced before the end of the day Sunday, October 4th, 2015.
+The winners will be chosen at random for leaving a comment here on the blog below.

 All you have to do to enter is leave a comment below about one of the following (or both): 1.
 Share your experience: tell us how long you think it takes for you to develop health and fitness habits.
 2. Name the one habit you need to work on developing that you think would make the most dramatic difference in your health, physique or both.